stellar-deprecated/docs/guides/security.md

 title: Security
 ---

-TODO: intro
+You’ll trade assets that are very valuable with Stellar, so security is important.
+The following guidelines can help keep your Stellar integration secure.

-## Secure offline accounts (e.g., base and issuing accounts)
+## Secure offline accounts

 One of the simplest methods for securing an account is keeping its secret seed stored on somewhere offline—it could be a computer with no connection to the internet or just a piece of paper in someone’s wallet.
 Transactions can be created and signed on an offline computer, then saved to a USB drive (or some other means of storage) and transferred to a computer with internet access, which sends the transactions to a Horizon server or Stellar Core instance.
 If storing the seed on paper instead of a computer, use a program that doesn’t save the seed to create and sign the transaction.